-Recently, I had some out of town guests with two children who were too young to be sightseeing all day long.
+Recently, I had out-of-town guests with two children who were too young to be sightseeing all day long.
 I felt sorry for the little ones.
-Visiting DC sights can be boring if you're under the age of 10.
+Visiting D.C. sights can be boring if you're under the age of 10.
 One morning, I packed up supplies for a picnic lunch and we headed for Glen Echo Park.

 When I was a child, my parents would take my siblings and I to the park quite often.
-There is a wooded path that leads to the center of the park.
-Barely 30 paces into our journey, we would hear the sounds of the Wurlitzer organ playing music.
+A wooded path leads to the center of the park.
+Barely 30 paces into our journey, we would hear the sounds of the Wurlitzer organ.
 From there, it was a mad dash to arrive at the most wonderful ride we knew at that time—an old-fashioned carousel.
 I loved watching the colorfully decorated animals going up and down and around.
 It was always difficult for me to decide the animal I would claim—which one of the forty horses, four rabbits, four ostriches, giraffe, lion, tiger or deer would be my ride?
-One thing was for certain, I would not be on one of two chariots that were reserved for the “old folks” (a.k.a., Mom and Dad).
+One thing was for certain, I would not be on one of two chariots that were reserved for the “old folks” (aka Mom and Dad).
 Mom would buy the tickets.
 I don’t know how much they cost back then, but it couldn’t have been much—it’s only $1.25 now.
 After our ride, we would picnic in the park.

 MD, United States